-Chihuahuas come in all different shapes and colors, but, this article specifically focuses on the long haired Chi.
+Chihuahuas come in all different shapes, colors, and coat types but, this article specifically focuses on the long hair chihuahua.

 What are the differences between a smooth coat and long coat Chihuahua?
 What is it like to own one and what do you need to know before buying this dog?